DSA 2025 Meeting —

 Meeting T-shirt

-Place your order for a DSA 2025 meeting t-shirt!
 The design of this shirt was inspired by research done in Boise to sequence the DNA of a Blue Dasher (Pachydiplax longipennis).
-Check out the DSA store button below to browse options.
+Miss the deadline?
+There will be a limited number of shirts for sale at the meeting.

 Lodging Options

 There are numerous lodging options around Boise.
 If you choose to stay outside of the downtown area, the daily parking rates downtown range from $10/day to $20/day.
-If you prefer to stay near the conference venue, here are two hotels in downtown Boise withing walking distance of the JUMP building, with blocks of rooms held under "the Dragonfly Society of the Americas.”
+If you prefer to stay near the conference venue, here are two hotels with blocks of rooms held under "the Dragonfly Society of the Americas.”
 Please note that only a certain number of rooms are available at each venue.
 Book before May 30, 2025 when these discounted rates end.

 Hampton Inn, downtown Boise - 495 S. Capitol Blvd., Boise, ID 83702 (about 3.5 blocks from JUMP building)